 - mountaineering/ ice climbing axes- provided by Quest

-- mountaineering boots/crampons- These boots are not simply hiking boots.
-They must be insulated and be step in crampon compatible.
+- mountaineering boots/crampons- If you do not own hiking boots we provide moutaineering boots.
+These boots are not simply hiking boots.
+They are insulated and step in crampon compatible.
 The shank (the sole) of these boots are very stiff and doesn’t move at all, this aids in the use of the crampons.
 Example Scarpa Inverno

 - Water containers- Nalgenes, camel backs, ect.
 Ideally two liter capacity and two different containers.
 Also temperatures will more than likely be very cold so a way to insulate or prevent you water from freezing should be used.
 Examples include wool socks over nalgenes or insulated covers.